2023 Most Popular Social Sciences Master's Degree Schools in Georgia

 About 71% of the students majoring in social sciences at the school are women while 29% are male.

-Full Social Sciences at Emory University Report
+Read full report on Social Sciences at Emory University

 The in-demand master’s degree programs at University of Georgia helped the school earn the #4 place on this year’s ranking of the most popular social sciences schools in Georgia.
-Located in the city of Athens, UGA is a public school with a fairly large student population.
+Located in the city of Athens, UGA is a public school with a very large student population.

 About 51% of the students majoring in social sciences at the school are women while 49% are male.

 Out of the 15 schools in Georgia that were part of this year’s ranking, Georgia Southern University landed the # 5 spot on the list.
-Located in the town of Statesboro, GaSou is a public school with a fairly large student population.
+Located in the town of Statesboro, GaSou is a public school with a very large student population.

 Women make up 68% of the social sciences majors at the school.